instructlab/instructlab/README.md

 ```

 > **Note:** ⏳ This process will take a little while to complete (time can vary based on hardware
-and output of `ilab generate` but on the order of 20 minutes to 1+ hours)
+and output of `ilab generate` but on the order of 5 to 15 minutes)

 `ilab train` outputs a brand-new model that is saved in the `<model_name>-mlx-q` directory called `adapters.npz` (in Numpy's compressed array format).
 For example:
 ```